 ABC15 in Phoenix, AZ shared Katrina and Eric's story last month.
-The two decided on a courthouse mini ceremony with their four parents, photographer, and the judge.
+The two decided on a courthouse mini-ceremony with their four parents, the photographer, and the judge.
 Ninety-eight percent of their anticipated 200 guests were out of town but they know they'll be able to meet up and fully celebrate soon.

 "In the end, it was just us and both of our parents there in person.
 Our officiant, wedding party, and family were all in attendance via Zoom.
 We were able to feel very relaxed during the ceremony because of how low-key it was.
 Not having 200+ people there watching in person made it less nerve-wracking.”

 Did you hear about Asha and Nazmul in New Jersey who celebrated their commitment with a virtual ceremony in Animal Crossing?
-The Washington Post reports that the couple were due to be married on April 12, 2020 surrounded by 150 guests.
+The Washington Post reports that the couple was due to be married on April 12, 2020, surrounded by 150 guests.
 Instead, Nazul surprised his fiancée with a detailed Animal Crossing: New Horizons surprise.
 Asha explains: